mesosphere/dcos-kafka-service/docs/CustomTLS.md

 # Use custom TLS certificate for Kafka

-TODO: Move this doc to official dcos docs
-This documentation is just here for archive purpose and must be removed once its moved to docs-site repo.

 ## Using Custom TLS settings Kafka package

 To use the custom TLS certs for kafka service, we need to add the following options in the configuration of the package: